lightning/bolts/07-routing-gossip.md

 and allows bootstrapping for new nodes as well as updating for nodes that have been offline for some time.
 The `gossip_queries` option allows for more refined synchronization.

+When `option_inv_gossip` is negotiated, `channel_announcement` and
+`channel_update` messages are added to the next `inv` message for that peer, instead of sending them directly.
+This reduces the overall bandwidth requirements for gossip since messages are not sent redundantly.

 ## HTLC Fees